 Biometrics could be used in a stand-alone mode (unimodal) or in a fused mode (multi-modal).
 Fruitful avenues of biometrics modalities are being researched with the object of improving the accuracy of the uni-modal approach.
 Most commonly used biometric traits are face, fingerprint, finger vein, hand palm, iris/retina, and voice.
 Employed biometric trait differs according to the aimed application and environment.
 For instance, adequate fingerprint samples require user cooperation; whereas, the face and iris images can be captured occasionally by a surveillance camera.
 Multi-modal biometrics fuses biometric traits at diverse levels in order to improve recognition accuracy.
 Fusion, i.e. Multimodality, can either improve the performance of a uni-modal system, which could be degraded by noise or illumination, or reduce the number of false matches, which are caused by non-robust stand-alone biometric systems, or both.
 Towards our goal of building a touch less assistance system we used face, finger vein and hand palm vein to identify/verify the interaction partner.
 A biometric system with (multi-modal) working mode is considered in this work.
-Chapter II will explain the performance of each used modality and the fusion method used for join mutiple stand-alone biometric subsystems in a multimodal biometric one.
+The performance of each used modality as well as the used method of fusing multiple uni-modal biometric subsystems in a mere multimodal one will be discussed in chapter II